rinodung/udemy-dl-windows/README.md

 ### Upadating

-For updating, run `update.cmd` in the same folder of `udemy-dl.exe` and `curl.exe`
+For updating components or to latest development version, run `update.cmd` in the same folder of `udemy-dl.exe` and `curl.exe`

 ### Downloader
-By default `udemy-dl.exe` uses `aria2c.exe`, and if it is missing `curl.exe` and will use built in `wget` function to download the video file.
+By default `udemy-dl.exe` uses `aria2c.exe` to download the video file.
+If it is missing it will try `curl.exe`, and if both these downloaders are missing it will use built in `wget` function.
 You can delete `area2c.exe` if it is not working or wants to use `curl.exe`.

 ### Versioning
 This tool will use  MINOR and PATCH version of <https://github.com/gaganpreet/udemy-dl>, as MAJOR and MINOR versions, and its own changes as PATCH version.
-Which will be custom appraoch with <http://semver.org/>.
+Which will be a dirty approach with <http://semver.org/>.

 For example `v 0.1.7` of `udemy-dl` will be used in `v 1.7.X` of `udemy-dl.exe`.